 Near vs Far Side Kimura Armlocks

 Most grapplers know how to apply the Kimura armlock on the far side of their opponent's bodies.
 It's an attack taught at white belt that you see in every grappling competition.
-And many intermediate grapplers don't know that you can actually use the Kimura technique on both sides of your opponent's body.
-But the near side Kimura is an absolutely critical position for controlling your … [Read more...]
+But many intermediate grapplers don't know that you can actually use the Kimura technique on BOTH sides of your opponent's body.
+However, the near side Kimura is an absolutely critical position for controlling your … [Read more...]

 3 Tips to Tighten Any Joint Lock Technique